TheRealNin/ns2-rebirth/mvm.md

 Nin's MvM is powered by the Rebirth project, which includes many changes beyond what you see in the MvM-only part of the mod.
 Below are only the changes that affect the Marine vs Marine gameplay.

+## Update for Jan 38

+* Railguns are now back to Structural damage and bullet size changed to 2/3 that of vanilla
+* Shotgun total damage returned to vanilla values
+* Axe range increased slightly so it's easier to hit those extractors

 ## Update for Jan 3

 * Except for each team's initial spawns, rooms will start with powernodes destroyed